netconstructor/geocat-1/docs/eng/users/source/admin/harvesting/index.rst

  - *GetFeature Query* - The OGC WFS GetFeature query used to extract features from the WFS.
  - *Stylesheet used to create fragments* - User-supplied stylesheet that transforms the GetFeature response to a metadata fragments document (see below for the format of that document).
  - *Feature based* - Check this box if you expect the WFS GetFeature response to be large (>10MB).
 If checked, the GetFeature response will be saved to disk in a temporary file.
 Each feature will then be parsed from the temporary file and used to create the fragments and metadata records.
 If not checked, the response will be held in RAM.
- - *Create subtemplates* - Check this box if you want the harvested metadata fragments to be saved as subtemplates in the metadata catalog.
-If not checked, the metadata fragments will exist only in the XLink cache.
+ - *Create subtemplates* - Check this box if you want the harvested metadata fragments to be saved as subtemplates in the metadata catalog and xlink'd into the metadata template (see next option).
+If not checked, the fragments will be copied into the metadata template.
  - *Template to use to build metadata using fragments* - Choose the metadata template that will be combined with the harvested metadata fragments to create metadata records.
 This is a standard GeoNetwork metadata template record.
  - *Category for records built with linked fragments* - Choose the metadata template that will be combined with the harvested metadata fragments to create metadata records.
 This is a standard GeoNetwork metadata template record.